AlekseiVashchenko1/AlekseiVashchenko1/README.md

 - 👋 Hi, I’m @AlekseiVashchenko1
-- 👀 I’m interested in ...Climbing
+- 👀 I’m interested in ...MERN and my hobby is climbing
 - 🌱 I’m currently learning ...MERN
 - 💞️ I’m looking to collaborate on ...KAYA App
 - 📫 How to reach me ...alekseivashchenko@gmail.com